goooral/data_visualization_with_python/colors.md

 ## Conclusion

-Color theory plays a crucial role in creating **effective and impactful data visualizations**.
+Color selection plays a crucial role in creating **effective and impactful data visualizations**.
 Remember these key points:

 1. Use corporate colors strategically to maintain brand identity while ensuring clarity in your visualizations.
 2. Always consider accessibility to make your visualizations inclusive and understandable for all audiences.